newrelic/demo-deployer/documentation/user_config/credentials/newrelic/README.md

 ### nrApiKey

 This key is typically used to invoke the newrelic REST APIs.
+More info can be found at https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#personal-api-key

 * Login to NewRelic
 * On the NR1 view, expand the user name drop down on the top right corner, and click on `Account settings`
-* On the left, click on `API keys`
+* On the left, click on `Users and roles`
-* Notice the `Key:(Show Key)` link, click on it to show the key
+* Find your user in the table, and click on that row
+* Click on the `API Keys` column
+* Click on the `New API Key` button
-* Write down the associated value in your user config credentials for newrelic nrApiKey
+* Notice the entry starting with `NRAK-`.
+Write down this value in your user config credentials for newrelic nrApiKey

 Please note the formatting for the <b>Personal API Key</b> has a prefix `NRAK-`.
-If you do not see this prefix, regenerate a new personal key.

 ### nrAdminApiKey